Best Of

 Image Credit: 187 Cantina | Instagram

-Over the years, this place has gone from literally a doorway in an alley you wouldn’t think twice about, to an upmarket pork-cheek-curing fine dining locale, to now a much applauded Mexican joint.
-187 Cantina offers quick service and fresh dishes like the flavour party that is the ceviche tostadas, featuring citrus cured white fish, fresh pineapple, chili slices and pico de gallo topped with coriander.
+Over the years, this place has gone from literally a doorway in an alley you wouldn’t think twice about, to an upmarket pork-cheek-curing fine dining locale, to now a Mexican joint that basically gets a round of applause everytime it's mentioned.
+187 Cantina offers quick service and fresh dishes like the flavour party that are the ceviche tostadas, featuring citrus cured white fish, fresh pineapple, chili slices and pico de gallo topped with coriander.

 Ma Ma Moi